-- a) Students who have completed an accredited hbo-Rechten bachelor's degree (Nederlands Recht variant) plus the UM pre-master's programme for graduates hbo-Rechten for the master's programmes in 'Nederlands Recht', 'Recht en Arbeid' and 'Forensica, Criminologie en Rechtspleging (Dutch-language track)' are eligible for a civil effect statement if they have completed one of these master's programmes with any additional requirements specified. - b) Students who have completed a law bachelor's degree at another Dutch research university need to request a statement from the faculty in question that specifies which civil effect requirements they still need to meet.
+- a) Students who have completed an accredited hbo-Rechten bachelor's degree (Nederlands Recht variant) plus the UM pre-master's Rechten programme for the master's programmes in 'Nederlands Recht', 'Recht en Arbeid' and 'Forensica, Criminologie en Rechtspleging (Dutch-language track)' are eligible for a civil effect statement if they have completed one of these master's programmes with any additional requirements specified. - b) Students who have completed a law bachelor's degree at another Dutch research university need to request a statement from the faculty in question that specifies which civil effect requirements they still need to meet.
 This statement must be submitted to the Board of Examiners, which will then assess which requirements the student still needs to meet to qualify for a civil effect statement.
 The abovementioned requirements for the master's programmes are the minimum requirements.
-Where necessary, they are expand led with other components, possibly also at a bach ıelo r's level.
+Where necessary, they are expanded with other components, possibly also at a bachelo r's level.